Understanding the origin of knee pain to better respond

 Knee pain after sports

-knee pain after exercise is often linked to an overload.
+Knee pain after exercise is often a sign that the joint has been subjected to excessive stress.
 It can appear after:

 Meniscus tears: a common cause